 The online class is to be treated as if onsite.
 Students may not be driving or riding in a car, working, shopping, sleeping, laying down, be in a hospital bed, or talking on the phone or other non-learning/education activities while in the online course room.
 Students observed doing non-learning activities will be given one warning and if the behavior continues will be removed from the course room and must communicate with the applicable Program Chair/Coordinator or Director of Student Services for non-nursing courses in the nursing programs, or with the Director of Nursing for nursing courses (NRS or PNUR prefix) to be admitted to the next course meeting session.
-Consequences may include behavioral warning/probation and not being allowed to make up missed work/tests, at the discretion of the applicable Program Chair/Coordinator or Director of Student Services for non-nursing courses in the nursing programs, or the Director of Nursing for nursing courses (NRS or PNUR prefix).
+Consequences may include behavioral warning/probation and not being allowed to make up missed work/tests, at the discretion of the applicable Program Chair/Coordinator or Director of Nursing courses in the nursing programs, or the Director of Nursing for nursing courses in the nursing programs, or the Director of Nursing for nursing courses in the nursing programs, or be program Chair/Coordinator or Director of Student Services for non-nursing courses in the nursing programs, or the Director of Nursing for nursing courses (NRS or PNUR prefix).
 All time missed from the course room is subject to the Attendance Policies of the associated course.